Interpretable Deep Learning for Stock Returns: A Consensus-Bottleneck Asset Pricing Model: Conclusion

 \begingroup {\fnsymbol{footnote}}

 \endgroup

 {\thesection.\arabic{table}} {\thesection.\arabic{figure}}

 The Internet Appendix is organized as follows.
 Section~\ref{sec:interpret} reviews interpretable machine learning and situates CB-APM within this framework.
-Section~\ref{Appendix:preprocess} discusses data preprocessing procedures applied prior to estimation and evaluation.
+Section~\ref{Appendix:preprocess} discusses data preprocessing procedures applied prior to estimation and evaluation, including macroeconomic state extraction via autoencoder.
 Section~\ref{Appendix:nn} provides details on the implementation and architectural choices of the neural network used throughout this study.
 Section~\ref{Appendix:additional} reports additional empirical results for robustness and supplementary insights.
 Section~\ref{Appendix:data} presents the list of variables comprising the dataset used in this study.